(690420) 2014 FC72

 ' is a trans-Neptunian object, classified as a scattered and detached object, located in the outermost region of the Solar System.
 It was first observed on 24 March 2014 by astronomers with the Pan-STARRS survey at Haleakala Observatory, Hawaii, United States.
 With its perihelion distant from Neptune, it belongs to a small and poorly understood group of objects with moderate eccentricities.
-It is estimated to measure 500 km in diameter, assuming a low albedo.
+It is estimated to measure 400 to 500 km in diameter, assuming a low albedo.

 Orbit and classification

 The object is located in the "gap", a poorly understood region.

 orbits the Sun at a distance of 51.7–100.6 AU once every 664 years (242,547 days; semi-major axis of 76.11 AU).
 Its orbit has a moderate eccentricity of 0.32 and an inclination of 30° with respect to the ecliptic.